-(xiii) It is recommended that you place a bowl of salt within your caravan to absorb any moisture during the winter months
+(xiii) It is recommended that you use a suitable dehumidifier or place a bowl of salt within your caravan to absorb any moisture during the winter months.

 CARAVAN COVERS

 Caravan covers may be used to protect your new caravan provided that the cover used is of a breathable type.